Walter-Hong/food-sharing-system-Express-MongoDB/README.txt

-The aim of project is to create an intelligent food sharing web application based on the Express (Node.js) framework, MongoDB database
+The aim of project is to create a food sharing web application based on the Express (Node.js) framework, MongoDB database

+The framework used for this project based on Express and MongoDB and was well suited for the crud (create, read, update and delete) application design functionalities.
+However, it demanded more time to extend other functionalities, and therefore could not implement the interactive map in such a limited timeframe.

 How to run it?